srinadhharshanjan/Python_Training/README.md

 Testing				@pytest.mark.skip, @unittest.skip
 Web Frameworks			Flask uses @app.route('/home') to define endpoints Game Mechanics			@boost, @shield for dynamic player state changes

+Day-23

+What is a Module?
+A module is a Python file (.py) that contains definitions and statements — typically functions, classes, or variables.

+What is a Package?
+A package is a collection of modules in a directory with a special __init__.py file.

+shop/
+│
+├── __init__.py
+├── inventory.py
+└── billing.py

+# inventory.py
+def show_items():
+    return ["Sword", "Potion", "Shield"]
+# billing.py
+def total_price(items):
+    prices = {"Sword": 100, "Potion": 50, "Shield": 150}
+    return sum(prices[item] for item in items)
+# main.py
+from inventory import show_items from billing import total_price

+items = show_items()
+print("Items:", items)
+print("Total:", total_price(items))

+Day-24
+Virtual Environment (venv)
+A virtual environment is an isolated Python environment to manage dependencies for a project.

+python -m venv myenv

+Pip - Python Package Installer
+Use pip to install external libraries.